vallis/synthlisa/README.txt

 9. Asking for help
 ==================

-Please refer to the forthcoming Synthetic LISA distribution site at the Open Channel Foundation (www.openchannelfoundation.org) to report bugs, request features, ask for explanations, and generally interact with other Synthetic LISA designers and with other users.
+Please refer to www.vallis.org/syntheticlisa to report bugs, request features, ask for explanations, and generally interact with other Synthetic LISA designers and with other users.

 =============
 10.To do list